Unleash/unleash/docs/beta-features.md

 ### Feature Toggle Variants

-> This feature was introduces in _Unleash v3.2.0_.
-To enable this feature you must create a new enabled feature toggle named `unleash.beta.variants`
+> This feature was introduced in _Unleash v3.2.0_.
+To enable this feature you must create a new feature toggle named `unleash.beta.variants` and make sure to enable it.

 Do you want to facilitate more advanced experimentations?
 Do you want to use Unleash to handle you A/B experiments?
 Say hello to feature toggle variants!